conan-io/docs/reference/config_files/conan.conf.rst

     If you want to change the default "conan home" (directory where ``conan.conf`` file is) you can adjust the environment variable ``CONAN_USER_HOME``.

+The ``storage.download_cache`` variable defines the path to a folder that can be used to cache the different file downloads from Conan servers but also from user downloads via the ``tools.get()`` and ``tools.download()`` methods that provide a checksum.
+Defining this variable will both configure the path and activate the download cache.
+If it is not defined, the download cache will not be used.

+Read more about the :ref:`download cache here <download_cache>`.

 .. _proxys: